-We may not change the nature of our business so as to cease to be, or withdraw our election as, a BDC unless authorized by vote of a majority of the outstanding voting securities, as required by the 1940 Act.
-A majority of the outstanding voting securities of a company is defined under the 1940 Act as the lesser of: (a) 67% or more of such company's voting securities present at a meeting if more than 50% of the outstanding voting securities of such company are present or represented by proxy, or (b) more than 50% of the outstanding voting securities of such company.
+We may not change the nature of our business so as to cease to be, or withdraw our election as, a BDC unless authorized by vote of a majority of the outstanding voting securities of a company is defined under the 1940 Act as the lesser of: (a) 67% or more of such company's voting securities present at a meeting if more than 50% of the outstanding voting securities of such company are present or represented by proxy, or (b) more than 50% of the outstanding voting securities of such company.
 We do not anticipate any substantial change in the nature of our business.

 We may invest up to 100% of our assets in securities acquired directly from, or loans originated directly to, issuers in privately-negotiated transactions.
 We do not intend to acquire securities issued by any investment company that exceed the limits imposed by the 1940 Act.
-Under these limits, except for registered money market funds, the Company generally cannot acquire more than 3% of the voting stock of any investment company, invest more than 5% of the value of our total assets in the securities of one investment company or invest more than 10% of the value of our total assets in the securities of investment company or invest more than 10% of the value of our total assets in the securities of investment company or invested in securities issued by investment companies ordinarily will subject our stockholders to additional expenses.
+Under these limits, except for registered money market funds, the Company generally cannot acquire more than 3% of the voting stock of any investment company, invest more than 5% of the value of our total assets in the securities of investment company or invest more than 10% of the value of our total assets in the securities of investment companies in the aggregate.
+The portion of our portfolio invested in securities issued by investment companies ordinarily will subject our stockholders to additional expenses.
 Our investment portfolio is also subject to diversification requirements by virtue of our status as a RIC for U.S. tax purposes; the related requirements are set forth below.
 See "-Certain U.S. Federal Income Tax Considerations-Regulated Investment Company Classification."